daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 to enable the use of screen reader features (such as navigating to next/previous heading, landmark, graphic, etc.).

+Where the publication comprises multiple 'documents' the app may support loading the next or previous document via scroll actions or through dedicated navigation buttons.
+In this case the user must be able to easily move to the next document.

 Priority: Must-have

 #### Screen reader users must be able to navigate confidently between internal hyperlinks